 But, what family member was JKR trying to lead us towards?
 Well, I looked towards another one of JKR’s clue-giving techniques — name meanings.
 After looking up the meaning of Regulus (Sirius’ brother), one will find that it means “Little King.”
 Little King?
 Little King!
 The royalty references keep piling up!

-Now, one can make the conclusion that Regulus Black, being the most referenced character to royalty, has something to do with the half-blood prince.
+Now, one can make the conclusion that Regulus Black, being the most referenced character to royalty, has something to do with the Half-Blood Prince.
 But, now that I’ve answered why he could be, it becomes necessary to answer how he could be.
-First it must be noted that he cannot be the half-blood prince himself, because he is pureblood.
-But, he could be the father of the half-blood prince, with him being the little king and the little prince being his son, the half-blood prince.
+First it must be noted that he cannot be the Half-Blood Prince himself, because he is pureblood.
+But, he could be the father of the Half-Blood Prince, with him being the little king and the little prince being his son, the Half-Blood Prince.

 But, the question that needs to be answered is, “Why would a pure-blood maniac marry a Muggle or a Muggleborn?”
-While it does not appear he was a pure-blood fanatic, Sirius calls him “my idiot brother, soft enough to believe them” with “them” referring to his parents.
+While it does not appear he was a pure-blood fanatic, Sirius calls him “my idiot brother, soft enough to believe them”, with “them” referring to his parents.
 He didn’t refer to him like he referred to his parents.
 He didn’t call him evil or a fanatic.
 He called him simply, stupid.
 Regulus was only a stupid youth who joined the Death Eaters only to please his parents.

 But, another fact standing in the way is that he died.
 Well, I doubt he died “some 15 years ago.”
 JKR rarely devotes two whole pages of writing to dead people (aside from James and Lily, of course).
 Remember the last few dead people who got more than one reference devoted to them?
-Crouch Jr. and Wormtail turned out to be alive.
+Barty Crouch Jr. and Wormtail turned out to be alive.
 I doubt that those two were the only fakers of the whole series.
 Also, Sirius only refers to the facts as “from what I found out after he died.”
 This is not very definitive.
-First, he found out after the fact and second, no one can trust non-first hand accounts.
+First, he found out after the fact, and second, no one can trust non-first hand accounts.
 There is still a good chance that Regulus pulled a Wormtail, and faked his death.

 Sirius states that Regulus “got in so far [into the Death Eaters], then panicked about what he was being asked to do, and tried to back out.”
 Perhaps he fell in love with a Muggle/Muggleborn and “what he was being asked to do” was to kill her.
 He said “no,” and faked his death, and ran into hiding with his love, and conceived a son, the half-blood prince.

 Most likely, there is more to the story of Regulus.
 Based on the fact that references point to him as royal and as a king, plus the fact that his death is mysterious, leads to a theory that he could be the father of the half-blood prince.
 And judging by timing, its most likely that his son (if conceived soon after his fake death) is attending Hogwarts.
-This theory may be right or may not, but one thing that is known, is that we havn’t haerd the last from Regulus.
+This theory may be right or may not, but one thing that is known, is that we haven’t heard the last from Regulus.